vstechapps/fullstack-accelerate/docs/ai/gen-ai/index.md

 ## 🔮 Future of Generative AI

 The field of Generative AI is rapidly evolving, with new models and capabilities being developed continuously.
-As a fullstack developer, staying updated with these advancements can give you a competitive edge and open new possibilities for innovative applications.
+Staying updated with these advancements can give you a competitive edge and open new possibilities for innovative applications.